openharmony/docs/en/application-dev/reference/apis/js-apis-system-brightness.md

 setKeepScreenOn(options?: SetKeepScreenOnOptions): void

+> NOTE
->This API is no longer maintained since API version 7.
+> This API is no longer maintained since API version 7.
 It is recommended that you use [window.setKeepScreenOn](js-apis-window.md#setkeepscreenon) instead.

 Sets whether to always keep the screen on.
 Call this API in **onShow()**.